zh217/aiochan/README.md

     while True:
         result = await c.get()
         # use result to do amazing things
-        print("A yellow python as received", result)
+        print("A yellow python has received", result)

 async def main():
     c = ac.Chan()